 * The Il-76 was seeing action in various ways elsewhere.
 On 23 September 1980, just after the start of the Iran-Iraq War, an Iraqi Il-76 in civil colors was coming into Baghdad just at the very time Iranian McDonnell F-4 Phantoms happened to pass through on a raid.
 The Il-76 was a tempting target and was promptly shot down, crashing just beyond the airport runway.

 During the 1980s, the US Reagan Administration had a protracted feud with Libyan dictator Mohamar Qaddafi, which reached a peak in early 1986 when Libyan agents were implicated in a plot to bomb a disco club in Berlin that killed a US soldier.
 On 15 April 1986, the Americans conducted a large-scale air strike against Libya codenamed Operation EL DORADO CANYON.
 One of the victims was a Libyan Arab Airlines Il-76T that was caught on the ground, with witnesses saying the aircraft ended up so full of holes that it looked like a sieve.
-The Il-76 was only a part of a long list of casualties, and Qaddafi was suitably intimidated.
+The Il-76 was only a small part of the destruction; Qaddafi was suitably intimidated.

 In one of the worst accidents in aviation history, on 12 November 1996 a Kazakhstan Airlines Il-76TD collided with a Saudi Arabian Airlines Boeing 747 jumbo jet on approach to New Delhi.
 All 39 on board the Il-76TD were killed; astoundingly, two of the 312 on the 747 survived.